-Does that proposition trouble you?
-You probably aren’t alone.
-Americans tend to view free speech as an end in itself.
-But while free speech is among the highest of our American values, we should keep in mind that the real purpose of free speech is the search for truth.
+Free speech is among the highest of our American values, but we should keep in mind that the real purpose of free speech is the search for truth.
 As Thomas Jefferson said, “Reason and free inquiry are the only effectual agents against error.”

 Defamation is a form of speech that is not protected by the First Amendment.
 It is defined as “malicious or groundless harm to the reputation or good name of another by the making of a false statement to a third person.”
 (Black’s Law Dictionary, 11th ed.)
 For centuries, the Anglo-American common law has recognized defamation as a civil cause of action, and many recent defamation cases are well-known, e.g., Depp v.
 Heard, Va.
 Cir.
 Ct.
 No. CL-2019-0002911; and Dominion Voting Systems, Inc. v.
 Fox News Network, Del.Super.
 N21C-03-257.
 The framers of the First Amendment were well aware of the common law of defamation and had no intent to limit it.
 Indeed, the Supreme Court imposed no constitutional limitations on common law defamation suits until the 1960s.